 My star bowl is from Pottery Barn, and I’ve had it for a while so it may not be available currently.
 Amazon doesn’t have anything quite like it but this glass one would be gorgeous.

 Ready to step into a spice adventure?
 We typically (– think Costco–) can get Cassia cinnamon easily … but the Ceylon canela cinnamon is a taste treat.
 Not so much more expensive, but more aromatic and flavorful.
-See link.
+See below.

 Links are affiliate posts.
 If you click on a link and buy a product, we may receive a small commission at no extra cost to you.
 This helps us with the costs of blogging, and we thank you!